Deployment Executables

 Credentials file (required for all commands)

-Create a JSON file using the format below, replacing the clientId and clientSecret values with those provided by Solsta support.
+Create a JSON file using the format below, replacing the clientId and clientSecret values with those from the machine credentials created in the Solsta client.

 {